 That’s about how things go in my house.
 As my kids get older, it’s getting harder to keep the tradition of wearing matching pajamas Christmas morning.
 But I still love it and will torture them as long as I can!

 When they were younger, it was easy to find cheap pajamas at Children’s Place or Old Navy in their sizes.
 Now, the sizes are all over the place and finding inexpensive PJs isn’t easy.

 Enter my beloved Cricut.
-Whipping up some matching shirts is easy and quick.
+Whipping up some matching Cricut family pajamas is easy and quick.
 I’ve even made it one step easier for you… you don’t even need to design anything.
-I have the whole family covered with these bear SVG files.
+I have the whole family covered with these bear SVG free files.